 What to buy to keep your bike clean, shiny and performing at its best

-Keeping your bike clean is an effective way of ensuring it works correctly and safely, and looks good.
-Clean components wear out less quickly than dirty ones – so a well-kept bike will also perform better than a grubby one, and won’t require as much maintenance.
+Using the best bike cleaning products to clean your bike is an effective way of ensuring it works correctly and safely, and looks good.
+Clean components wear out less quickly than dirty ones – so a well-kept bike will also perform better than a grubby one, and won't require as much maintenance.

 We’ve put together this guide to give you an idea of some essential cleaning products – what they are and what to use them for.
 We’ve also included recommendations on the best cleaning products, as rated by our expert testers.